FreymundDeveloper/Python-Etc-Faculdade/Readme.md

 * /PythonCodeListIPOO: Basic OOP algorithms in Python;
 * /DAD1 and /DAD2: Structural data manipulation and formatting with Python;
 * /Prog1 and /Prog2: Consuming and manipulating GUI libraries;
-* /SOP: Using trading and data traffic control with Python;
+* /SOP: Using threading and data traffic control with Python;
 * /Ros: Algorithms developed based on the ROSpy API.

 OBS: Among all the applications in this repository, the one that stands out the most is "/Ros".
 It contains algorithms